Skip navigation

 Heidi Lee Douglas, CEO

-Heidi works from the lands of the Bidjigal and Gadigal Clans of the Eora nation.
+Heidi works from the lands of the Bidjigal and Gadigal of the Eora nation.

-Living in one of the most diverse areas of Sydney, Heidi is constantly reminded of the challenges and opportunities of finding common ground to build bridges and create a better tomorrow.
-She is deeply values aligned with Solar Citizens' focus on helping to fix climate issues by unifying the community to embrace and demand the cost of living benefits that clean energy can provide.
+Living in one of Sydney's most diverse areas, Heidi is constantly reminded of the challenges and opportunities that come with finding common ground to build bridges and create a better tomorrow.
+She is deeply values-aligned with Solar Citizens' focus on helping to fix climate issues by unifying the community to embrace and demand the cost-of-living benefits that clean energy can provide.
 Heidi is also a local government councillor for Bayside (NSW).

 Carolin Wenzel